New Zealand delays election after virus outbreak in Auckland

-Opposition parties had been requesting a delay after the virus outbreak in Auckland last week prompted the government to put the city into a two-week lockdown and halted election campaigning.

-Before the latest outbreak, New Zealand had gone 102 days without any known community transmission of the virus, and life had returned to normal for most people, who were going to restaurants, sports stadiums and schools without fear of getting infected.
+Before the latest outbreak, New Zealand had gone 102 days without any known community transmission of the virus, and life had returned to normal for most people, with restaurants and schools open and sports fans back in stadiums.
 The only known cases during that time were returning travelers who were quarantined at the border.

-Officials believe the virus was reintroduced to New Zealand from abroad but haven’t yet been able to figure out how it happened.
-The Auckland outbreak has grown to 49 infections, with health authorities saying they believe the cases are all connected, giving them hope the virus isn’t spreading beyond the cluster.
+Officials believe the virus was reintroduced to New Zealand from abroad but haven’t yet determined how.
+The Auckland outbreak has grown to 49 infections, all thought to be connected, giving health officials hope the virus isn’t spreading beyond the cluster.

-Ardern said in making her decision, she had first called the leaders of all the political parties represented in the parliament to get their views.
+Ardern had the option of delaying the election for up to about two months.
+She said she had called the leaders of all the political parties represented in the parliament to get their views before making her decision Monday.

 “Ultimately I want to ensure we have a well-run election that gives all voters the best chance to receive all the information they need about parties and candidates, and delivers certainty for the future,” Ardern said.